RIOT-OS/RIOT/doc/memos/rdm-draft-alamos-lanzieri-runtime-configuration-architecture.md

 <img src="./files/rdm-draft-alamos-lanzieri-runtime-configuration-architecture/registry-storage.svg" />

-# 4. Configuration manager
+# 4. Configuration managers
-The configuration manager is a pseudo-module that allows a RIOT node to be configured from one or more communication interfaces.
+A configuration manager is a pseudo-module that allows a RIOT node to be configured from one or more communication interfaces.
 Examples of these communication interfaces could be UART, SPI or higher layers like PPP, IPv6, UDP, CoAP, etc.

-These are some examples of configuration mechanisms that could be provided by the Configuration Manager
+These are some examples of Configuration Managers:
-- A UART shell with special commands for interacting with configurations
+- A UART shell with special commands for interacting with configurations (CLI)
 - CoAP configuration resources
 - An NFC entrypoint for configuring RIOT from a master NFC device.

-The Configuration Manager may interact with the RIOT Registry for interacting with persistent configurations.
+A Configuration Manager may interact with the RIOT Registry for interacting with persistent configurations.

-The Configuration Manager MAY be replaced by any existing Device Management system like [Newt Manager](https://mynewt.apache.org/master/os/modules/devmgmt/newtmgr.html) or [OMA LWM2M](https://www.omaspecworks.org/what-is-oma-specworks/iot/lightweight-m2m-lwm2m/)
+A Configuration Manager MAY take the form of any existing Device Management system like [Newt Manager](https://mynewt.apache.org/master/os/modules/devmgmt/newtmgr.html) or [OMA LWM2M](https://www.omaspecworks.org/what-is-oma-specworks/iot/lightweight-m2m-lwm2m/)

-The configuration manager SHOULD provide an access control mechanism for restricting access to configurations or restricting configuration interfaces.
+A configuration manager SHOULD provide an access control mechanism for restricting access to configurations or restricting configuration interfaces.
 Extra security can be implemented in lower layers like the ones mentioned above (e.g CoAP and DTLS, CHAP on PPP, etc)